ghoomfrog/silili/README.md

 *kiwi kiwi* — birds

-### Of
+### Arbitrary Relation

-*ju* connects two related words or phrases.
+*ju* connects two related words or phrases, like the way "of" does.

 *kiwi ju kana* — bird of knowledge

 ### Yes/No Questions

-Just use tone or a question mark for yes/no questions.
+You can use tone or a question mark for yes/no questions.

-*iti nama?* — Is the food good?
+*iti nama?* — Good food?
+Is the food good?

 <!--/td-->
 <!--td style="width: 100%;"-->